Collinformatics/COMET/README.md

 To test the program a trial dataset is available in the "TemplateData" folder, this includes:

-- FASTQ files
+- Fastq files

 - Translated protein substrates, and AA counts

 - Substrates filtered for Q@R5

-- Figures from
+- Figures from Process DNA, and Filter AA

 # Troubleshooting: